 - She repeatedly expresses hatred toward herself or someone else.

-- He hurts smaller children or animals.
+- He hurts animals or smaller children who are not siblings.

-Recommended Books for Kids:
+Recommended Books for Kids on handling anger: